 SSIs are one of the most frequent complications in abdominal surgeries, and they represent a significant cause of mortality and morbidity.
-SSIs occur in approximately 5% to 30% of soft tissue surgeries, including approximately 10% to 15% of open abdominal surgeries, which represent the majority of the "Selected Gastrointestinal Surgeries" below, approximately 15% to 30% of colorectal surgeries and up to 4% of hysterectomies.
+SSIs occur in approximately 5% to 30% of soft tissue surgeries, including approximately 10% to 15% of open abdominal surgeries, which represent the majority of the "Selected Gastrointestinal Surgeries" below.
 Patients undergoing colorectal surgeries are at particularly high risk of developing SSIs because of the high risk of additional bacterial contamination originating from the operated gastrointestinal organs.
 Abdominal SSIs are associated with an average of 18 additional post-operative hospital days.
 Patients undergoing abdominal surgery and that are subjected to an SSI are at greater risk of additional complications such as hernias, which can significantly affect health outcomes and require additional corrective surgery.

-The table below provides the estimated sizes of our soft tissue surgery addressable market opportunity in selected gastrointestinal surgeries and selected gynecological and urologic surgeries in the United States, the EU-5, which, for purposes of the following data, includes France, Germany, Italy, Spain and the United Kingdom, and the rest of the world, or ROW, which, for purposes of the following data, includes India, China, Brazil and Japan, based on the number of procedures performed in 2017, according to a study we commissioned from Life Science Intelligence, Inc.
+The table below provides the estimated sizes of our soft tissue surgery addressable market opportunity in selected gastrointestinal surgeries and selected gynecological and urologic surgeries in the United States and the EU-5, which, for purposes of the following data, includes France, Germany, Italy, Spain and the United Kingdom based on the number of procedures performed in 2019 according to IQVIA database as well as the rest of the world, or ROW, which, for purposes of the following data, includes India, China, Brazil and Japan, based on the number of procedures performed in 2017, according to a study we commissioned from Life Science Intelligence, Inc.

 Number of Surgeries

-(2017)

 Selected Gastrointestinal Surgeries

-United States 7,984,000
+United States (2019) 4,420,605

-EU-5 7,816,000
+EU-5 (2019) 3,110,556

-ROW 4,789,800
+ROW (2017) 4,789,800

+Total Gastrointestinal Surgeries 12,320,961

 Selected Gynecological and Urologic Surgeries

-United States 1,096,000
+United States (2019) 2,445,405

-EU-5 720,000
+EU-5 (2019) 1,022,218

-ROW 827,200
+ROW (2017) 827,200

-Total 23,233,000
+Total Gynecological and Urologic Surgeries 4,294,823